 By Leah from Yoder Toter Blog

-Hobart is a quaint city on Australia’s island state of Tasmania and is a great Australia tourism destination.
+Hobart is a quaint city on Australia’s island state of Tasmania.
+Hobart’s position on the Derwent River makes it so idyllic.

-For travelers looking to explore the history of downtown Hobart, I recommend a walk through Battery Point.
-Battery Point takes up the southern part of the city’s harbor (just south of the CBD).
+For travelers looking to explore the history of downtown Hobart, I recommend a walk through Battery Point which takes up the southern part of the city’s harbor (just south of the Central Business District – CBD).
 The houses here were built by the owners and sailors of the shipyards.
-Hampden Road’s small cottage-like residences and gardens evoke the British style that you’d expect from this former penal colony.
+Hampden Road’s small cottage-like residences and gardens evoke the British style you’d expect from this former penal colony.

 At Salamanca Place, the oldest part of the city, enjoy local shopping and fabulous pubs.
 On Saturdays, this is home to the Salamanca Markets.